StardustXR/website/docs/01-get-started/02-Quickstart.md

 nix run github:StardustXR/telescope
 ```
 # After Installation
-From here, just run `telescope -f` for flatscreen mode in your terminal of choice!
+From here, just run `telescope -f` for flatscreen mode in your terminal!

 You will see a floating hexagon with the Stardust XR logo within it, which is the Hexagon Launcher.